chgnaneshwari/FinalProject/README.md

 On the frontend, HTML and CSS are used to create the user interface, while Jinja2 templates allow for dynamic content rendering.
 Flask-Session is used for managing user sessions, enabling users to log in and track their progress across multiple sessions.
 To provide a smooth user experience, flash messages are implemented to notify users of successes, warnings, or errors during interactions with the app.
 These technologies work together to create a seamless and efficient web application for calorie tracking and nutritional insights.

 Setup Instructions:
+step1:Install Python 3.7 or Higher

+Ensure that Python 3.7 or later is installed on your system.
+You can download it from the official website: Python Downloads.

+To verify the Python installation, run the following command:

+python --version

+step2:Clone the Repository from GitHub

+Open your terminal (or Command Prompt) and clone the repository with this command:

+step3: